Last updated on May 20, 2026

 Prince Imrahil the Fair

 Gaining a draw advantage and going wide with your creatures is a winning combination.
 Prince Imrahil the Fair is a cheap Azorius-colored creature that can give you more small soldiers for drawing your second card.
-You’re wise to pair this card with anthems like Valiant Veteran, but beware of pesky board wipes like Depopulate.
+This is the most baseline version of the token payoffs we'll see today.

 Jace, Arcane Strategist